Updated: May 10, 2026

 There are different senior discounts for retirees in Porto:

-If you are considering buying property in Porto, prices tend to be lower as you move away from the city center and toward rural areas.
+If you prefer a long-term commitment, buying property in Porto can be an excellent choice.
 Recent data indicate an increase in the supply of houses in Portugal, particularly in Porto and Lisbon, which means homebuyers can choose between different property values.

 When buying property in Portugal, you will need to obtain a Portuguese NIF (Tax Identification Number), which is required for any major transactions in the country.
 Additionally, we highly recommend opening a Portuguese bank account to save on transaction fees.